decodelabs/coercion/README.md

 ### Simple tools for managing PHP types

-Coercion offers simple tools to help neatly handle coercion of mixed parameters, especially useful when dealing with higher level static analysis test which require strict type handling.
+Coercion offers simple tools to help neatly handle coercion of mixed parameters, especially useful when dealing with higher level static analysis tests which require strict type handling.

 _Get news and updates on the [DecodeLabs blog](https://blog.decodelabs.com)._